Roy Thomas: Marvel Comics

 Thomas and artist Barry Smith launched Conan the Barbarian in October 1970, based on Robert E. Howard's 1930s pulp-fiction sword-and-sorcery character.
 Thomas, who stepped down from his editorship in August 1974, wrote hundreds of Conan stories in a host of Marvel comics and the black-and-white magazines Savage Tales and The Savage Sword of Conan.
-During that time, he and Smith also brought to comics Howard's little-known, sword-wielding woman-warrior Red Sonja, initially as a Conan supporting character.
+During that time, he and Smith also brought to comics the sword-wielding woman-warrior Red Sonja, initially as a Conan supporting character, based on a character created by Howard for a story set in a different historical era.
 Comics historian Les Daniels noted that, "Conan the Barbarian was something of a gamble for Marvel.
 The series contained the usual elements of action and fantasy, to be sure, but it was set in a past that had no relation to the Marvel Universe, and it featured a hero who possessed no magical powers, little humor and comparatively few moral principles."

 In 1971, with Stan Lee, Gerry Conway and Gray Morrow, Thomas created Man-Thing and wrote the first Man-Thing story in color comics, after Conway and Len Wein had introduced the character in the black-and-white comics magazine Savage Tales.
 Later that year, Thomas wrote the "Kree–Skrull War" storyline across multiple issues of The Avengers penciled variously by Sal Buscema, Neal Adams, and John Buscema.
 Thomas was the first person other than Stan Lee to receive a writer's credit for The Amazing Spider-Man, and he and artist Ross Andru launched the Spider-Man spin-off title Marvel Team-Up in March 1972.

-Thomas, with Marvel writers and artists, co-created many other characters, among them Ultron (including the fictional metal adamantium), Carol Danvers, Morbius the Living Vampire, Luke Cage, Iron Fist, Ghost Rider, Doc Samson, Valkyrie, Werewolf by Night, Banshee and Killraven.
+Thomas, with Marvel writers and artists, co-created many other characters, among them Ultron (and the fictional metal adamantium), Carol Danvers, Morbius the Living Vampire, Luke Cage, Iron Fist, Ghost Rider, Doc Samson, Valkyrie, Werewolf by Night, Banshee and Killraven.
 Thomas also co-created several characters based on pre-existing characters, including the Vision, Yellowjacket, the Black Knight, and Adam Warlock.

 Editor-in-chief

 In 1972, when Lee became Marvel's publisher, Thomas succeeded him as editor-in-chief.
 Thomas also continued to script mainstream titles, including Marvel's flagship, Fantastic Four.
 He launched such new titles as the "non-team" The Defenders, as well as What If, a title that explored fictional alternate histories of Marvel's existing characters and stories.
 In addition, he indulged his love of Golden Age comic-book heroes in the World War II-set superhero series The Invaders.
 He was instrumental in engineering Marvel's comic-book adaptation of the 1977 film Star Wars, without which, 1980s Marvel editor Jim Shooter believed, "[W]e would have gone out of business".
-In 1975, Thomas wrote the first joint publishing venture between Marvel and DC Comics – a 72-page Wizard of Oz movie adaptation in an oversized "Treasury Edition" format with art by John Buscema.
+In 1975, Thomas wrote the first joint publishing venture between Marvel and DC Comics—a 72-page Wizard of Oz movie adaptation in an oversized "Treasury Edition" format with art by John Buscema.
 He and Buscema crafted a comics adaptation of Tarzan for Marvel in June 1977.